BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ## Steps to Connect Firebase:
 1. Follow the above guide to download your GoogleService-Info.plist file.
 Then add it to your Cordova project's root folder.
-2. Open terminal and cd into your Cordova project's root folder and enter the command `cordova platform add ios`
+2. Open terminal and cd into your Cordova project's root folder and enter the command `cordova platform add ios`.
 3. AFTER running the above command, enter the command `cordova plugin add cordova-plugin-firebasex` to utilize the plugin for installing the correct Firebase pods to Cordova.
 * Note: This MUST be done AFTER adding the ios build.
 If done in the opposite order, you may run into a target deployment error despite iOS 15+ being specified in config.xml.
 4. Ensure your GoogleService-Info.plist file is added to your root project folder or the app will crash when it attempts to initializes Firebase.